fggo/html/README.md

 * fontspring.com

 ### Understanding font formats
-The various font formats should appear in your code in this order: 1.eot 2.woff 3. ttf/otf 4.svg
+font formats should appear in your code in this order: 1.eot 2.woff 3. ttf/otf 4.svg

 ```css
 @font-face{